-UM have also created an angled connector tube on the cables to further streamline the over-the-ear experience of the ME.1.
+UM has also created an angled connector tube on the cables to further streamline the over-the-ear experience of the ME.1.
 It no longer goes straight up and over but more of an ‘arc and swoop ‘ making the shape much lower in profile and more comfortable for fitting.

-UM have included a stylish and very pliant 8-braided 6N Single Crystal Copper cable with a single 3.5mm stereo straight angle jack.
+UM has included a stylish and very pliant 8-braided 6N Single Crystal Copper cable with a single 3.5mm stereo straight angle jack.
 The N in 6N technically means the purity of the copper and 6 nines so this is 99.9999% pure.

-Single crystal, or sometimes known as long grain crystal copper, is a pretty good quality material for a stock cable, to be honest, much superior to Plastics One variants and will provide a fairly smooth sound signature.
+Single crystal, or sometimes known as long-grain crystal copper, is a pretty good quality material for a stock cable, to be honest, much superior to Plastics One variants and will provide a fairly smooth sound signature.

 Comfort & Seal

 Although the CNC plate is quite big it shouldn’t interfere with the fitting as it sits a little bit out from the ear canal and surrounding outer ear cartilage.
 Primary contact with your ear is with the acrylic shell, long nozzle, and tips.

 The contoured acrylic shell is actually pretty comfortable in the ear, if you have ever tried a demo version of a custom IEM then is pretty much a similar experience.
 It has that nice smooth lacquered finish with no sharp edges.

 The nozzle, despite being long does not go that deep.
 In part, because it needs to create distance between the plate and ear and also due to the width of the single bore design and the accompanying foam tips.
 This is a comfortable but tight fit for me personally but I can see some finding it a little heavy or too wide for their ear canal.